|

 By becoming educated and understanding the law.

-Notice of Com¬mence¬ment identifies:
+The Notice of Commencement identifies:

-A) property owner E. lender
+A. property owner

-B) location of property F. surety
+B. location of property

-C) contractor G. amount of bond, if applicable
+G. amount of bond, if applicable

-D) description of project H. date of commencement
+H. date of commencement

-information may add to the possibility of having to pay twice for labor or
+Failing to record a Notice of Commencement or obtaining one with incorrect information may add to the possibility of having to pay twice for labor or materials, and/or may prevent the passing of code inspections.

-2) Never make a payment without receiving a release of lien from the builder,
+2) Never make a payment without receiving a release of lien from the builder, suppliers and subcontractors, as applicable.

 What is a Notice to Owner?